Peter Withe: Early career

-He began his career at Southport but left in 1971 after a handful of appearances.
+Born in Liverpool, Withe started as an apprentice electrician supporting Everton from the terraces.
+He began his football career at Southport but left in 1971 after a handful of appearances.
 Late that year he made an appearance for the reserve team of Preston North End but soon moved on to Barrow for whom he made one appearance (against his former club Southport on 1 January 1972).
 After this he played in South Africa.

 Withe played for Wolverhampton Wanderers in two seasons from 1973.
 In 17 league games he scored three goals.

 During the summer of 1975, Withe spent one season in the United States as a member of the expansion Portland Timbers of the North American Soccer League (NASL).
 He scored 17 goals and added 7 assists in 22 games, leading the Timbers to first place in their division, and tied for the best record in the league at 16–6.
 Withe's goals that summer made him a Timbers fan favourite, who nicknamed him "The Mad Header" and "The Wizard of Nod".
 In August the Timbers played two home play-off games in front of more than 30,000 fans each, numbers unheard of for US soccer at the time.
 They advanced to Soccer Bowl '75, the League Championship final, in San Jose, California on 24 August, where they lost to the Tampa Bay Rowdies 2–0.

 Withe returned to the West Midlands to join Birmingham City in 1975.
-He scored nine goals in 35 league games in just over a season before departing early in the 1976/77 season.
+He scored nine goals in 35 league games in just over a season before departing early in the 1976–77 season.